 are indicated for the reduction of elevated intraocular pressure (IOP) in patients with open-angle glaucoma or ocular hypertension.
 Single-agent travoprost products (Travatan, Travatan Z, Travatan BAK-Free and Izba) are prescribed as first-line agents and are marketed in more than 110 countries, including the US and EU member states.
 DuoTrav is a fixed-dose combination solution for the prostaglandin analog travoprost with the beta-blocker timolol and is approved as a second line treatment in adults for the reduction of IOP in patients with open angle glaucoma or ocular hypertension who are insufficiently responsive to topical beta blockers or prostaglandin analogs.
 Duotrav is currently marketed in more than 105 countries, including EU member states.

-is approved for the treatment for moderate-to-severe, or severe persistent allergic asthma in children (age six and older) and adults.
-It has been approved in more than 90 countries, including the US since 2003, the EU since 2005, Japan since 2009 and China since 2018.
-Xolair is provided either as lyophilized powder for resolution and as liquid formulation in a pre filled syringe.
-In December 2018, the European Commission approved the Xolair pre-filled syringe for self-administration across all indications.
-Novartis co-promotes Xolair with Genentech in the US and share a portion of operating income, but does not record US sales.
+is approved for the treatment for moderate-to-severe, or severepersistent allergic asthma in children (age six and older) and adults.
+It has also been approved as a treatment for chronic spontaneous urticaria (CSU), also known as chronic idiopathic urticaria (CIU) in adults and adolescents aged 12 years and above.
+It is available in more than 90 countries, including the US since 2003, the EU since 2005, Japan since 2009 and China since 2018.
+Xolair is provided either as lyophilized powder for reconstitution or as liquid formulation in a pre filled syringe.
+In December 2018, the European Commission approved Xolair for self-administration by patients across all indications.
+A phase III study assessing the efficacy of Xolair in cedar pollinosis allergic rhinitis in Japan was recently completed.
+Its positive results were communicated in 2019 and the new indication has been submitted in Japan.
+Two other phase III studies (POLYP 1 and POLYP 2) assessing the efficacy of Xolair in chronic rhinosinusitis with nasal polyposis were also completed and positive results were announced in June 2019.
+In addition, Xolair’s efficacy in food allergy is currently being assessed in a phase III study led by the US National Institutes of Health.
+Novartis co-promotes Xolair with Genentech in the US and shares a portion of operating income, but does not record US sales.
 Novartis records all sales of Xolair outside the US.

 is designed specifically to block the calcitonin gene-related peptide receptor (CGRP-R), which plays a critical role in migraine.
 It is the first FDA- and EMA-approved CGRP-targeted therapy for the prevention of migraine in adults.
-Aimovig received US approval in May 2018 and EU approval in July 2018, and is currently approved in 37 countries worldwide.
+Aimovig received US approval in May 2018 and EU approval in July 2018, and is currently available in 29 countries.
 Aimovig is co-commercialized with Amgen in the US, where Amgen records sales, and Novartis has exclusive commercialization rights for all territories excluding the US and Japan.

 is an oral disease-modifying therapy approved to treat relapsing forms of multiple sclerosis (MS).
 It has a reversible lymphocyte redistribution effect targeting both focal and diffuse central nervous system damage caused by MS. In the US, Gilenya is indicated for relapsing forms of MS in patients who are 10 years of age and older.
-In the EU, Gilenya is indicated for adult patinets who have high disease activity despite treatment with at least one disease-modifying agent, or who have rapidly evolving severe relapsing-remitting MS. Additionally, it received European Commission approval in November 2018 for the treatment of children and adolescents with relapsing-remitting MS. Results from the Phase IIIb ASSESS study, announced in October 2018, showed that Gilenya 0.5 mg is superior in reducing relapses to glatiramer acetate in a controlled, head-to-head trial.
-Treatment with Gilenya 0.5 mg resulted in a 40.7% relative reduction in the rate of relapses over one year, compared to patients on glatiramer acetate 20 mg.
-Adults taking Gilenya 0.25 mg achieved a numerical risk reduction in relapses compared to the comparator, but did not reach statistical significance.
-Gilenya is currently approved in more than 80 countries around the world.
+In the EU, Gilenya is indicated for adult patients and pediatric patients aged 10 years and older who have high disease activity despite treatment with at least one disease-modifying agent, or who have rapidly evolving severe relapsing-remitting MS. Gilenya is currently approved in more than 90 countries around the world and is the third most prescribed MS treatment worldwide.
 Gilenya is licensed from Mitsubishi Tanabe Pharma Corporation.